dustin-archive/lifesaver-sass/README.md

 LifeSaver
 =========

-Sass mixin that makes working with units and box model properties super quick and easy.
+Sass mixin that makes working with units and box model properties super easy.

 Box model mastery!
 Tame the box!
 Be a slave no more!